stormytuna/BetterPotions/README.md

 ### **Potions added**
 * Grave Potion - Teleports you to where you last died.
 Crafted with bottled water, specular fish and deathweed
 * War Potion - Increases enemy spawn rate and cap by 400%.
-Crafted with bottled water, soul of fright, blinkroot and shiverthorn.
+Crafted with battle potion and soul of fright.
 Mutually exclusive with Battle
 * Instigating Potion - Makes enemies more likely to target you.
 Crafted with bottled water, tissue sample and deathweed
 * Deter Potion - Makes enemies less likely to target you.
 Crafted with bottled water, shadow scale and deathweed
 * Disco Inferno Potion - Engulf nearby enemies in dazzling flames.
-Crafted with bottled water, crystal shard, flarefin koi and fireblossom.
+Crafted with inferno potion and crystal shard.
 Mutually exclusive with Inferno
 * Orichalcumskin Potion - Increases defense by 14.
-Crafted with bottled water, daybloom and orichalcum/mythril or.
+Crafted with ironskin potion and orichalcum/mythril ore.
 Mutually exclusive with Ironskin
 * Berserker Potion - Increases melee damage and speed by 10%.
 Crafted with bottled water, rotten chunk/vertebrae, shiverthorn and fireblossom
 * Piercing Potion - Increases armor penetration by 10.
 Crafted with bottled water, demonite/crimtane ore, deathweed
 * Leaping Potion - Increases jump speed by 50% and enables auto-jump.
 Crafted with bottled water, cloud, blinkroot, waterleaf